amousset/rudder/README.md

 They serve different purposes:

-* Rudder _core_ is a versatile automation engine for mainstream Linux systems, built to give access to essential configuration management and inventory features to small businesses and indivudals.
+* **Rudder Core** is a versatile automation engine for mainstream Linux systems, built to give access to essential configuration management and inventory features to small businesses and indivudals.
-* Rudder is an multiplatform operational security solution, answering the needs of most organizations, inclusing enterprise setup and critical infrastructures.
+* **Rudder** is an multiplatform operational security solution, answering the needs of most organizations, inclusing enterprise setup and critical infrastructures.

-Rudder core is a subset of the full solution, and the packages publicly available are identical the packages provided to subscription users, with the same QA and security processes.
+Rudder Core is a subset of the full solution, and the packages publicly available are identical the packages provided to subscription users, with the same QA and security processes.
 This is not a two-speed model, but a "two-scope" model.

-### Do I need to reinstall anything if upgrading from Rudder _core_ to a subscription?
+### Do I need to reinstall anything if upgrading from Rudder Core to a subscription?

-The full Rudder solution is a direct superset of Rudder _core_, so you don't have to reinstall anything and your server and agents are compatible with the additional features which come as plugins.
+The full Rudder solution is a direct superset of Rudder Core, so you don't have to reinstall anything and your server and agents are compatible with the additional features which come as plugins.